 The Privacy by Design framework was unanimously approved by international privacy and data protection authorities in as an international standard in October 2010.

 The Privacy by Design framework consists of seven high-level and interrelated principles that extend traditional Fair Information Practice Principles to prescribe the strongest possible level of privacy assurance.
-A mapping of PbD principles to the FIPPs is provided below.
+A mapping of PbD principles to the FIPPs taken from [PbD-FIPPS] is provided below.